 2 days later on the 2nd of February, another address was published which received almost 0.5694 BTC worth around $1960 in 29 various transactions.

 The same BCH address received ~1.023BCH worth ~$122.

 – 796.97775 USDT

 worth ~$4,428Just as traditional currencies are used for these nefarious purposes, cryptocurrencies can be used by terrorist organizations to support their illegal organizations and for any other form of illicit activities.
-That is why Coinfirm monitors the crypto space, allows the market participants to submit data through the AMLT Network and updates its database to make sure that any party which interacts with high-risk addresses including this one below will have a higher C-Score.
+That is why Coinfirm monitors the crypto space, allows the market participants to submit data and updates its database to make sure that any party which interacts with high-risk addresses including this one below will have a higher C-Score.
 Please note that any donations to this address and any received payments from this address might increase your C-Score.
 For your safety please stay away from this address.
 These addresses have got the highest available risk at Coinfirm which is 99 as attached below:

 We went a little bit more into details and investigated who decided to contribute to Bitcoin and the facts are extremely interesting.
 The analysis was done by Coinfirm’s tool called Visualizer and it shows that somebody deposited almost $1133 (~0.3276 BTC) from one of the biggest cryptocurrency exchanges to one of their addresses.